Admer456/halflife-vs2019-sohl12/README.md

-# SoHL 1.2 for VS2019
+# Admer's SoHL 1.2 for VS2019

 Based on [Solokiller's updated SDK](https://github.com/Solokiller/halflife-updated) and [Spirit of Half-Life 1.2](https://www.moddb.com/mods/spirit-of-half-life/downloads/sohl-v12-with-source-code).
-Also contains two new entities by me.
+Also contains some new entities, new functionality and small bugfixes.

+## Differences from vanilla SoHL 1.2

+First of all, it's based on Solokiller's updated HL SDK, which by itself is based on [HL SDK 2.4](https://github.com/ValveSoftware/halflife).
+It is ideal for Steam Half-Life, but it won't run on WON Half-Life or any pre-2013 build of GoldSrc.

+The new entities include:
+* ambient_mp3 - plays MP3s from the `media` folder by name
+* ambient_2d - plays 2D WAV sounds on the client, there's no stereo panning that happens with ambient_generic

+Other than that, it features a wireframe overlay for entity bounding boxes and player movement, small bugfixes and other minor enhancements.

 ## Why?

 A few months ago, a friend told me he was experiencing crashes in a map transition.
 I told him I'd debug it.
 His mod was using SoHL 1.2 and I couldn't find any SoHL ported to VS2017 or 2019.
 So I said "Screw it, I'll port it myself."

 Now you can enjoy your C++11/14/17/20 features.
-No need to get VS6.0 to compile this thing either. :P
+No need to get VS6.0 to compile this thing now. :P

+### A note for future forks.
+And "Why did you put your name in there?"

+I've heard several stories about unofficial SoHL updates, after Laurie Cheers stopped working on the project.
+SoHL 1.3, 1.5, then 1.8, I don't know.
+The point is, it didn't sound standardised whatsoever.
+It was almost as if random people took SoHL 1.2, made some changes and published it as the next official version.
+I don't think that's a good way to do it, since there might be multiple different versions under the same number.
+So this is just my way of letting people know whose version of SoHL this is, and whose it's based on.

+So in case you are going to fork this, not just to contribute, but to make your own version separate from this one (with significant changes/differences), it'd be a good idea to follow a similar convention, e.g. "BillySuperCoder's SoHL 1.25", in the description of which you'd write "Based on Admer's SoHL 1.2 for VS2019" with a link to it.

 Half Life 1 SDK LICENSE
 ======================